Treating only the symptoms of the pain from a shoulder injury can prolong recovery.

 After being involved in a car accident, your shoulder could be injured in a number of different ways.
 The shoulder is a very complex ball-and-socket joint with three main bones: the humerus (upper arm bone), clavicle (collarbone), scapula (shoulder blade).

-Each of these bones are held together by muscles, ligaments, and tendons.
+Each of these bones is held together by muscles, ligaments, and tendons.
 The shoulder has the greatest range of motion of any joint in the human body.
 As a result, the shoulder has a greater likelihood of being injured.
 The most common shoulder injuries from car accidents include:

 - Bone Fracture – the force of being involved in a car crash is powerful enough to break, even shatter, bones.
 The three main bones are susceptible to fractures or breaks from this type of trauma.